 \section{System Model and Problem Formulation}

-In this section, we first define a multi-modal RS model with ID, text, and visual embeddings, factor‐wise attention, and a unified scoring function.
-We then introduce client utility optimization formulation with CPR, system quality, and data quality, and incorporate per‐round latency into a normalized time model.
-Finally, we formalize participant selection as an optimization that maximizes aggregate utility under delay constraints.
+In this section, we first define a multimodal RS model with user ID, text, and visual embeddings, factor‐wise attention, and a unified scoring function.
+We then introduce a client utility optimization formulation with CPR, system quality, and data quality, and incorporate per‐round latency into a normalized time model.
+Finally, we formalize participant selection as an optimization that maximizes utility under delay constraints.